chriscerk/study-mc/README.md

 # Deploying the Application

-1. `ng test` Ensure all unit tests pass

-2. `ng e2e` Ensure all end-to-end tests pass

-3. `npm run deploy`
+1. `npm run deploy`

-4. Copy the contents of the `dist` directory to the server through FileZilla.
+2. Copy the contents of the `dist` directory to the server through FileZilla.

 # Other Information